Interactions-Nexus/Nexus-Wiki/interactions/int-hiring.md

 ## Bounties:

 When the team needs a specific work done they can annouce open bounties for a particular work.
 The clear requirements and specifications have to be laid out by the arm and the first person / team who submits the completed job, which meets all the requirements and specifications laid out will be paid.
-The specificss will be decided for each bounty by the respective team facilitator and endorsed by the chair.
+The specifics will be decided for each bounty by the respective team facilitator and endorsed by the chair.

 ## Non-Performace ( Team or team memeber):